jamesy0ung/coreboot/README.md

 - Intel UEFI PEI System Agent (mrc.bin)

 **Not Working:**
 - Automatic Fan Control (Lenovo Intelligent Cooling Engine)
+- HDD Activity Light

 - This may work on the M73 and M83, as they seem similar, but I have not tested.
 You may need to check for the flash size since the M93p supports AMT and therefore has a 8+4MB config to support the extended Intel ME partition.